HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

 [[CrossValidated: How can stochastic gradient descent avoid the problem of a local minimum?]
 How can stochastic gradient descent avoid the problem of a local minimum?](https://stats.stackexchange.com/questions/90874/how-can-stochastic-gradient-descent-avoid-the-problem-of-a-local-minimum)

+[Why not always use the ADAM optimization technique?]: https://datascience.stackexchange.com/questions/30344/why-not-always-use-the-adam-optimization-technique/30347
+[[Data Science: Why not always use the ADAM optimization technique?]
+Why not always use the ADAM optimization technique?](https://datascience.stackexchange.com/questions/30344/why-not-always-use-the-adam-optimization-technique/30347)

 [Stopping criteria for gradient method]: https://math.stackexchange.com/questions/1618330/stopping-criteria-for-gradient-method
 [[Mathematics: Stopping criteria for gradient method] Stopping criteria for gradient method](https://math.stackexchange.com/questions/1618330/stopping-criteria-for-gradient-method)